- Case Studies

 Basically, the consumer can literally see the entire journey toward solving their problem.
 Whether this is in the form of a video that conveys your company’s story, or one that shows how you’ve impacted the story of a customer, the goal is to show the viewer what a relationship with you would look like.

 When it comes to brand building, the great thing about branded video content is that it can take many forms, as you’re about to see.
 And there are myriad ways that you can use each type to supplement your marketing efforts along every single stage of that customer journey.

 * * *

 A product explainer video does a lot more than just explain what your product does.
-It presents a customer pain point and provides a solution in the form of your product.
+It is part of your brand strategy that presents a customer pain point and provides a solution in the form of your product.

 70% of YouTube viewers use videos to “help with a problem they’re having.”
 Who among us, after all, hasn't searched for videos on how to, say, make poached eggs or nail winged eyeliner?
 There’s no denying that the demand for instructional branded video content is there.